Chico, looking beautiful - read a little about him at the foot of the page

 or visit the Purr 'n' Fur home page

-Our featured feline: Chico (at the head of the page) belonged to a lady in the Swiss village of Chesières who lived near the ground-floor office where I worked.
-Every so often he liked to pass by, spend a little time with us and check that we were doing things properly (1985)
+Our featured feline Chico (see head of the page) belonged to a lady in the Swiss village of Chesières who lived near the ground-floor office where I worked in the mid-1980s.
+Every so often he liked to pass by, spend a little time with us and check we were doing everything properly.

-Copyright © Patrick Roberts & Purr 'n' Fur UK 2003-08
+Copyright © Patrick Roberts & Purr 'n' Fur UK 2003-18

 All rights reserved